rupeshmisar/stunning-palm-tree/README.md

 # stunning-palm-tree
-Machine learning and deep learning projects in this Repo. all about Data Science
+Machine learning and deep learning projects in this Repo. all about AI and Data Science